Japan UNESCO World Heritage Sites: 2 Weeks Itinerary in Japan

 Be ready for your quest of Japan’s greatest World Heritage Sites!
 In next 13 days, you are going to complete the half of 20 World Heritage Sites in Japan.

 The only UNESCO World Heritage Site located in the Greater Tokyo area is National Museum of Western Art (国立西洋美術館) as one of 17 works by Le Corbusier.
 The museum is located within Ueno Park site.
 There are numbers of museums located nearby and also Ueno Zoo.
-Ueno is great area to explore and eat out.
+Ueno is a great area to explore and eat out.
 It’s also close to another touristic area, Asakusa.

 Day 3 Nikko